kdoomsday/narrative-analytics/README.md

     - `TimeRangeFinderHour`: Implementation that finds the surrounding hour block and uses that as the range
 - `AggregationFormatter`: Contract for formatting output for the GET endpoint
     - `AggregationFormatterDefault`: Implementation of formatting as required

+Additionally, there is a `client` module to assist with inserting data points.